How to nail your customer service role

 So, what exactly is good customer service?

-Good customer service means providing seamless assistance to customers before, during and after they purchase or make an enquiry.
+Good customer service means providing seamless assistance to customers before, during and after their interaction with the business.
 It’s about meeting customers’ needs at all touchpoints and ensuring you perform in an efficient, respectful and empathetic manner.

 With so many competitors in the market, the one thing you can control is the way you treat the people that support and keep your business afloat.
 After all, great customer service helps drive revenue, increase brand awareness, generate positive word-of-mouth and create a sense of community.